Information for Acropolis Museum

 - Admission ticket for the Acropolis Museum

-- Admission to the underground excavation of an ancient city neighborhood
+- Admission to the underground excavation of an ancient city neighbourhood

 - Skip-the-line service